czdtech/fb-jf/src/content/games/table-tennis.en.md

 <!-- i18n:section:controls -->
 ### Controls Guide

-*   **Mouse Movement:** The paddle's movement is directly tied to your mouse cursor.
+*   **`Mouse` Movement:** The paddle's movement is directly tied to your `mouse` cursor.
-*   **Move Paddle:** Simply move your mouse left and right across your side of the table to position the paddle.
+*   **Move Paddle:** Simply move your `mouse` left and right across your side of the table to position the paddle.
-*   **Hit the Ball:** There is no need to click.
+*   **Hit the Ball:** There is no need to `click`.
 Position your paddle in the ball's path, and it will automatically hit it on contact.
 The angle and speed of the return are influenced by where and how fast you move your paddle into the ball.

 <!-- i18n:section:faq -->
 ### Frequently Asked Questions (FAQ)